thither/environments-builder/debian/readme.md

 Logs are created in the BUILDS_LOG_PATH in a folder of date-time under filename stage number and source-name

 ## Sources
-  * Current Sources consisted the follow latest realeses as to 20th of May 2017, exception to imagemagick.
+  * Current Sources consisted the follow latest realeses as to 20th of May 2017, exceptions to imagemagick.
-     *  Compilation Build and Install is in this order, while stages have it's grouping
+     *  Compilation Build and Install is in the same order, while stages have it's grouping
      *  Sources commented are kept out

         * make
         * cmake
         * byacc